nsfcac/repacss-user-guide/docs/software/module-system.md

 # Using Software Modules on REPACSS

-REPACSS offers a wide selection of research and instructional software using the **Spack package manager** and **Lmod environment module system**.
+REPACSS offers a wide selection of **system-provided** research and instructional software using the **Spack package manager** and **Lmod environment module system**.
 This guide shows you how to find, load, and manage software modules, and provides an up-to-date summary of available software environments.

-**This covers HPC applications, compilers, and system software managed through Spack.** For data science applications, see [Getting Started with MiniForge](miniforge.md) next.
+**This covers system-provided HPC applications, compilers, and system software - no installation required, just load what you need.** For user-installed data science applications, see [Getting Started with MiniForge](miniforge.md) next.

 ---